zendframework/zend-coding-standard/docs/book/v2/ruleset.md

 ### Squiz.Strings.DoubleQuoteUsage
 #### Squiz.Strings.DoubleQuoteUsage.ContainsVar
-Double quote strings may only be used if it contains variables.
+Double quote strings may only be used if they contain variables.
 ```php
 // Valid: Double quote strings are only used when it contains a variable.
 $string = "Hello There\r\n";